The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Discussion

 \section{Discussion}

-Overall, our findings reveal that the rapid diffusion of LLMs is already reshaping key stages of the US federal research funding pipeline, from proposal submission to downstream scientific output.
-By combining confidential proposal submissions with the full population of NSF and NIH awards, we provide systematic evidence that LLM adoption is associated with (i) how scientific ideas are positioned relative to recent funded work, (ii) whether proposals clear the funding threshold, and (iii) the publication output that funded projects go on to produce.
-These results show that generative AI is not only changing how scientific text is produced, but also beginning to reshape the composition and consequences of public investment in research.
+Taken together, our findings reveal that the rapid diffusion of LLMs is already reshaping key stages of the US federal research funding pipeline, from proposal submission to downstream scientific output.
+By combining confidential proposal submissions with the full population of NSF and NIH awards, we provide systematic evidence that LLM adoption is associated with (i) how scientific ideas are positioned relative to recently funded work, (ii) whether proposals clear the funding threshold, and (iii) the publication output that funded projects go on to produce.
+These findings speak directly to the two open questions raised at the outset.
+First, the early effects of generative AI in science may arise less from accelerating the execution of research than from reshaping how ideas are articulated, packaged, and aligned with prevailing norms, while the harder bottlenecks of project design, coordination, and implementation remain: the publication output gains we observe are modest and context-dependent, absent at NSF and concentrated in non-hit papers at NIH, in contrast to the large productivity increases documented at the manuscript level.
+Second, whereas prior work has largely studied the finished outputs of science, our findings show that generative AI already operates upstream, at the idea-generation stage, where scientific ideas are first articulated and compete for public investment.
+Together, these results reposition generative AI not merely as a tool that changes how scientific text is produced, but as a force that is beginning to reshape the articulation and allocation of ideas in the federal research funding system.